 Precancerous conditions of the larynx

 The most common precancerous condition of the larynx is dysplasia.
-Dysplasia means the cells are different from normal cells in size, shape and organization within the tissue.
-As dysplasia progresses, it develops into carcinoma in situ (stage 0), which is a very early cancer that has not yet spread to surrounding tissues.
+Dysplasia means that cells look different from normal cells in size, shape and organization within the tissue.

 Risk factors